Following this SEO-friendly blog post checklist can help to ensure your content ranks every time.

 Get Comments – This gets your post engagement going which helps your visitors stay on your site and it helps others to comment once one comment has been made.

 Audience Engagement – Make sure you reply to any comments you receive in a timely manner.
-There are plugins available (for those websites using WordPress) to let you know when a comment has been made on your posts.
-For example: Comment Approved Notifier Extended Version.
+There are plugins available for websites using WordPress that will let you know when a comment has been made on a post.
+For example: Comment Reply Email Notification by Arno Welzel.

 Hopefully, following this short checklist you will be less apt to miss doing any of the important steps necessary to get your posts viewed, commented on, and ranked.